-The Westview School is the only school in the greater Houston area with a program designed specifically for children with high-functioning autism and other neurologically-based pervasive developmental disorders on the Autistic Spectrum ages two through middle school.
+The Westview School is the only school in the greater Houston area with a program designed specifically for high-functioning children on the autism spectrum ages two through fifteen.

-Westview offers a challenging curriculum at all program levels addressing each of the major skill areas of language, fine and gross motor, daily living skills, academics, and most importantly, the social delays typical of children with autism.
+The Westview School offers a challenging curriculum at all program levels addressing each of the major skill areas of language, fine and gross motor, daily living skills, academics, and most importantly, the social delays typical of children with autism spectrum disorders.
 Structure and a small student:teacher ratio are an important part of the program at all levels.
 No single method is used, but individual student needs are addressed.

 The Westview School has both speech and occupational therapists on staff.
 The therapists advise and consult with teachers to provide an optimal learning environment in the classroom.
 Occuptational and speech therapy are available on an individual and group basis.

 Class size is limited to four children with a teacher and an assistant.
 The focus is on language, interaction, imitation and self-help skills.... >read more

 Preschool classes have five children in a group with a teacher and an assistant.
 Intervention is in pre-academics, language, sensory motor and social/play skills... >read more

 Pre-kindergarten classes have up to seven students with a teacher and an assistant.
 The children receive instruction in pre-kindergarten academic skills... > read more